sopkeyn/CSE/README.md

 Control engineering (or Control System Engineering) is the process of designing, analyzing, and optimizing a control system.
 A control system is a set of devices that regulates the behavior of other devices or systems.

-A control system manages, commands, directs, or regulates the behavior of other devices or systems using control loops.
+Control system manages, commands, directs, or regulates the behavior of other devices or systems using control loops.
 It can range from a single home heating controller using a thermostat controlling a domestic boiler to large industrial control systems which are used for controlling processes or machines.

 *Why Control System Engineering important?*